Formal complaints process

 Stage 1 Local Resolution

-The Clinic Manager, Nikki Kaur (n.kaur@centreforsurgery.com) has direct responsibility for dealing with complaints at 95-97 Baker Street.
-She will acknowledge all complaints within 3 working days of receipt of the complaint (unless a full reply is sent within 5 working days) and aim to have looked into the complaint within 20 working days of receipt of the complaint.
+The customer service manager, Carolyn Reilly (c.reilly@centreforsurgery.com), has direct responsibility for dealing with complaints at 95-97 Baker Street.
+She will acknowledge all complaints within three working days of receipt of the complaint (unless a full reply is sent within five working days) and aim to have looked into the complaint within 20 working days of receipt.

 When we look into a complaint, we shall aim to: